Transport & Logistics Oct 2, 2025

 “There was a strong focus on the need to attract younger workers and engage school students in meaningful ways.
 It reinforces the value of ISA’s Transport & Logistics Career Information project, which is designed to support attraction and retention across the industry,” said Camilla.

-The conference also highlighted the importance of collaboration between government and industry, with renewed commitments to reform and workforce development leaving attendees optimistic about the road ahead.
+The conference also underscored the importance of collaboration between government and industry, with renewed commitments to reform and workforce development, leaving attendees optimistic about the road ahead.

 Congratulations to the NSW Freight Industry Award winners: